wicked-rainman/DAPL/docs/DNS_HISTORY_maintenance.md

 When updates have completed, script dnsreg_update can be run against the input just processed by dns_auth_update.
 It creates 100Mb chunks of unordered data that can be used by the dnsgrep utility.
-Again, related BASH script variables in this script will need to be modified.
+Again, related BASH variables in this script will need to be modified.

 ### NOTES: